inspire-eu-validation/metadata/A.17.IR24.ds.temporal.date.md

 * If a [date](#date) of publication is given at [dateType](#dateType)='publication', check whether the date is valid
 * If a [date](#date) of publication is given at [dateType](#dateType)='revision', check whether the date is valid
 * If a [date](#date) of publication is given at [dateType](#dateType)='creation', check whether the date is valid
+*  Check that [beginPosition](#beginPosition) does not have attribute @frame (which means that the default reference system is used) and whether the date is valid
+*  Check that [endPosition](#endPosition) does not have attribute @frame (which means that the default reference system is used) and whether the date is valid

 The test case fails if any of the above steps returns false.